Become an affiliate partner and earn attractive commission.

 Obtain Licensure

-You need to obtain a licence depending on the state in which you want to practice since every state does not require a licence to let you work as a mental health support worker.
+You need to obtain a license depending on the state in which you want to practice since every state does not require a license to let you work as a mental health support worker.
 The licensure requirements (apprenticeship and examination) may vary according to state.

 How Long Does it Take to Become a Mental Health Support Worker?